microsoft/lisa/pytest/DESIGN.md

 We should strive to keep these plugins from depending on each other in order to keep their scope well-defined.
-In the “LISA” repository of tests we will depend on the two plugins and maintain additional fixtures for our tests’ unique requirements.
+In the “LISA” repository of tests we will depend on the two plugins and maintain additional [fixtures][] for our tests’ unique requirements.
 Similarly, we and others may have private test repositories which build upon the above by defining new platform support and internal service integrations.
+The built-in plugin discovery of Pytest (via `conftest.py` files) enables us to satisfy one of our requirements to “support plugins to orchestrate the test environment.”

+Finally, a third smaller utility plugin, `pytest-schema` may be written in order to share the common functionality of registering component schemata (e.g. platform and target parameters from `pytest-target` and selection criteria from `pytest-lisa`).
+This is somewhat of an implementation detail, but would be a third and lower-level library we can publish.

 ## pytest-target